DanielsHeincis/pet-overflow/README.md

         - When dragging a pet to it or dragging it to a pet, it triggers an interaction
         - Nothing happens on collision when not interacting

+Pet movement:
+- Some pets move by themselves
+- Some pets can't be moved
+- Some pets hate being moved
+- Some pets move in random directions
+- Pets only walk on ground and can only move horizontal

 Interaction nature:
 - After collision, the interaction is triggered
     - If the interaction is successful, the collision is on cooldown for a certain amount of time
     - [ ] Visualize it, add a timer on top of it

 Game intesity:
 - The more pets, the angrier they get